How can I get my results?

 When can I enter?

-Entries for the 2017 ITU World Triathlon Abu Dhabi, taking place 3 and 4 March 2017, are now open - click here to sign up!
-Entries are on a first-come-first-served basis, and we expect to sell out, so we encourage you to sign up quickly to avoid disappointment.
+Entries for the 2017 ITU World Triathlon Abu Dhabi, taking place 3 and 4 March 2017, are now closed.
+Stay tuned for news on the 2018 event.

 Is it possible for me to cancel my race entry?
 And what is the policy on refunds?